Yakovlevian torque

 The Yakovlevian torque in the cerebrum (exaggerated).
 Redrawn from Toga & Thompson (2003).

 Yakovlevian torque (also known as occipital bending (OB) or counterclockwise brain torque) is the tendency of the right side of the human brain to be warped slightly forward relative to the left and the left side of the human brain to be warped slightly backward relative to the right.
 This is responsible for certain asymmetries, such as how the lateral sulcus of the human brain is often longer and less curved on the left side of the brain relative to the right.
 Stated in another way, Yakovlevian torque can be defined by the existence of right-frontal and left-occipital petalias, which are protrusions of the surface of one hemisphere relative to the other.
 It is named for Paul Ivan Yakovlev (1894-1983), a Russian-American neuroanatomist from Harvard Medical School.

 Effects

 Handedness

 A 2012 literature review showed that morphometry studies had consistently found that handedness-related effects corresponded to the extent of the Yakovlevian torque; increased torque, as measured by increased size of the right-frontal petalia and the left-occipital petalia, tends to be more common in right-handed individuals.
 Individuals with mixed-handedness or left-handedness show reduced levels of Yakovlevian torque.
+A larger analysis of 17,141 individuals' brains, including over 500 left-handed individuals, found no associations between handedness and brain asymmetry.